mgrover1/grib-reading-demo/README.md

 4. Open the notebook

-Go to the Jupyterlab browser and open the `00-installation-basic-usage.ipynb` file
+Go to the Jupyterlab browser and open one of the notebook files.